jdaigle/nsysmon/README.md

 ## Architecture

-The NSysmon.Core library is the home of the `PollEngine` and designed around the concept of a `PollNode` and a `DataCache`.
+The NSysmon.Collector library is the home of the `PollEngine` and designed around the concept of a `PollNode` and a `DataCache`.

 A PollNode is an abstract class which should represent